JetBrains/kotlin-web-site/pages/docs/reference/coding-conventions.md

 Put a space before `:` in the following cases:

   * when it's used to separate a type and a supertype;
-  * when delegating to a superclass constructor or a different constructor of the same class.
+  * when delegating to a superclass constructor or a different constructor of the same class;
   * after the `object` keyword.

 Don't put a space before `:` when it separates a declaration and its type.